varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.0.rst

 The parameters :ref:`ref_param_tcp_keepalive_intvl`,
 :ref:`ref_param_tcp_keepalive_probes` and
-:ref:`ref_param_tcp_keepalive_time` are silently ignored for listen address that are Unix domain sockets.
+:ref:`ref_param_tcp_keepalive_time` are silently ignored for listen addresses that are Unix domain sockets.
 The parameters :ref:`ref_param_accept_filter` and :ref:`ref_param_tcp_fastopen` (which your platform may or may not support in the first place) almost certainly have no effect on a UDS.
 It is not an error to use any of